What is the difference between Crawling, Indexing, and Rendering in SEO?

 It's inefficient at controlling crawl budget at scale; Googlebot will have to check each page first to see if they can crawl/index it—at which time it's potentially already wasted time.

 Note that this doesn't matter for small or even most medium-sized sites.
 Crawl budget concerns are pretty much only a large and very large site issue (e.g. many thousands of pages+)

-Again, much like the robots.txt tag, bots don't have to follow your instructions.
-"Good citizen" bots - like these from most major search engines - will respect it, however.
+Much like the robots.txt file, bots don't have to follow your instructions.
+"Good citizen" bots—like those from most major search engines—will respect it, however.

 While other instructions are available, the most common ones control a) indexation (index and noindex) of the page itself, and b) crawling to pages linked on the origin page (follow or nofollow.)

-Definition: the canonical instruction is a snippet of code included in the <head> section of a website in which you can give page-level insight to search engines about original, near-duplicate and duplicate content - and which page are the source of that content.
+Definition: the canonical instruction is a snippet of code included in the <head> section of a website in which you can give page-level insight to search engines about original, near-duplicate, and duplicate content—and which pages are the source of that content.
 There are other methods of implementing this, but they are MUCH less common.

 NOTE that canonicalized pages (e.g. pages that point to other pages and not themselves) are both crawlable and indexable.